redis/redis-doc/topics/benchmarks.md

 + A good practice is to try to run tests on isolated hardware as far as possible.
-If it is not possible, then the system must be monitored to check the benchmark is not perturbated by some external activity.
+If it is not possible, then the system must be monitored to check the benchmark is not impacted by some external activity.
 + Some configurations (desktops and laptops for sure, some servers as well) have a variable CPU core frequency mechanism.
 The policy controlling this mechanism can be set at the OS level.
 Some CPU models are more aggressive than